bc2e11/stats_game/rules.md

 # Player 1 picks a unit
-# Player 2 (ai) picks a unit (that is not tbe same as Player 1)
+# Player 2 (ai) picks a unit (that is not the same as Player 1)

-# All units are based around melee, ranged, cavalry
+# All units are based around melee, ranged, and cavalry

 # Player 1 and 2 pick one type of unit.
 Everyone has a base damage of 20 but depending on the unit, the damage they deal will range by a random number.
 # Melee DMG: 20 + [-1, 1]